brianpos/Hl7.Fhir.FhirPath.Validator/readme.md

 * Boolean logic operators should check that both sides are boolean type parameters
 * Math operators
 * Reflection
-* Checking types of parameters to functions
+* Checking types of parameters to functions (not just return types and object mdel prop names)

 > **Note:** Only reviewed up to section 6 in the specification